MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration-preview.md

 description: In this article, you'll learn about the SharePoint and OneDrive integration with Azure AD B2B (preview).
 ---

-# SharePoint and OneDrive integration with Azure AD B2B (Preview)
+# SharePoint and OneDrive integration with Azure AD B2B

 This article describes how to enable Microsoft SharePoint and Microsoft OneDrive integration with Azure AD B2B.